bronson/vim-update-bundles/README.md

 either tool to manage your bundles -- use whichever is more convenient at the time.

-## Configuration File

-All configuration options can be passed on the command line or placed in `~/.vim-update-bundles.conf`.

-Blank lines and comments starting with # are ignored.

-String interpolation is performed on all values.
-First configuration settings are tried, then environment variables.
-Here's an example vim-update-bundles.conf file:

-    # use shared vim environment
-    vimdir_path = $HOME/vim/$USERNAME
-    vimrc_path = $vimdir_path/vimrc

 ## Location of .vim and .vimrc

 vim-update-bundles will use ~/.vim and ~/.vimrc if they exist.